 (TVM - 1974) Dir.
 Curtis Harrington

-An appraiser archiving the collection of a recently murdered Egyptologist, Smith's murder leads the investigating detective Marco (Stuart Whitman) onto the trail of a missing cat amulet; the trail leads to 'The Sorcerer's Shop," an occult bookstore run by Sondergaard in downtown LA.
-Marco recruits local archaeologist Roger Edmonds (David Heddison) to help him ID the stolen amulet; they hit the downtown pawn shops and flops in search of the amulet and/or perps.
-What a unique experience for Roger!
+Investigating detective Marco (Stuart Whitman) realizes the murders center around a missing cat amulet; the trail leads to 'The Sorcerer's Shop," since Sondergaard used to deal in hot jewelry.
+Marco recruits a local archaeologist Roger Edmonds (David Heddison) to help him ID the stolen amulet and together they tool around LA, talking to each other with their great gravelly TV male 70s smoker voices.
+Don't get me started on the high whiny voices of our nonsmoker generation) and searching the flop houses and antique shops in search of the amulet and/or recently flush winos What a unique experience for professor Edmonds!
 He vibes with the shy cute new clerk at Sondergaard's store, 'Rena' (Meredith Baxter), little guessing the occult connection.

-Jammed with great skulls, Satanic tapestries and assorted items much darker than you'll find in any new age bookshop today, Sondergaard's shop seems like one weird great place to work.
-Meanwhile, John Carradine, Keye Luke, John Carradine, Milton Pearson (he played the escaped lunatic in THE HIDDEN HAND) and John Abbott (THE VAMPIRE'S GHOST) saunter past as the suspects or new victims, as Marco and Roger keep orbiting back to Sondergaard's, I know this is hard to believe, lieutenant, but the murders seem to have been done by a cat!
+Jammed with great skulls, Satanic tapestries and assorted items much darker than you'll find in any new age bookshop or TV movie made today, Sondergaard's shop seems like one weird great place to work.
+Meanwhile, John Carradine, Keye Luke, John Carradine, Milton Pearson (he played the escaped lunatic in THE HIDDEN HAND) and John Abbott (THE VAMPIRE'S GHOST) saunter past as the suspects or new victims, as Marco and Roger keep orbiting back to Sondergaard's and cute Rena, I know this is hard to believe, lieutenant, but the murders seem to have been done by a cat!
 And then Roger brings up the subject of Bast-- the cat goddess worshipped through human sacrifice by ancient Egyptians--a goddess who was then locked away for all eternity because of her blood-drinking and evil.... !

 |So much more than just a restaurant - dig the weird waiter and art direction|